Skip to content

 Section I names the school or setting your child will attend.

 Sections C and D cover health needs and social care needs.
-Sections E and G cover the health and social care provision to meet those needs.
+Section E sets out the outcomes the plan is working towards.
+Sections G and H cover the health and social care provision to meet those needs.

 Important